 All abstracts must be written in English, using metric units.
 The title of the abstract must not exceed 160 characters.
 The body of the abstract is limited to 1,500 characters, excluding the title and the author listing.
 Please make the abstracts as informative and representative of your presentation as possible.

 The organisers invite the submission of abstracts for both oral and poster presentations.
-To have your abstract considered for acceptance, you must register and submit the abstract before 23.59 (CET) on 28 February 2018.
+To have your abstract considered for acceptance, you must register and submit the abstract before 23.59 (CET) on 15 March 2018 (the deadline has been extended!).

 Conference registration is open (until end of April) at www.academyevents.fi.

-Please note that registration with presentations and abstract submission closes on 28 February.
+Please note that registration with presentations and abstract submission has ended.

 You are expected to book your own accommodation, and we do not guarantee room availability.
 We recommend that you book your accommodation early, as Helsinki has a low availability of hotel rooms during summer months.